eigmax/Ziren/docs/src/introducation/overview.md

 ## Architectural Workflow

-The workfolw of zkMIPS is as follows:
+The workflow of zkMIPS is as follows:
 - ​Frontend Compilation:

   Source code (Rust/Go) → MIPS assembly → Optimized MIPS instructions for algebraic representation.